Shampoo vs Goat Milk Shampoo Bar

 • Scalp is skin, hair is not living, therefore, a healthy scalp should produce healthy hair.

-• Goat milk soap is hydrating and nourishing so that should help my scalp.
+• Goat milk shampoo bar is hydrating and nourishing so that should help my scalp.

 What I found out:

-• As I mentioned, hair is not living, therefore it can only be coated and shined up.
+• Hair is not living, therefore it can only be coated and shined up.
 The scalp is really what needs to be kept healthy.

 • Shampoos have a number of ingredients that are actually harmful and dry out skin and hair as well as ingredients that are very controversial.
 Water is an ingredient that will dry out your skin.

-• Hair needs to have the proper PH, although so does our skin.
-(My soaps are the proper PH).
+• Hair needs to have the proper PH, and so does our skin.
+Our goat milk shampoo bars are just about the same as our skin.
+No extra stress.

 • Some of the ingredients in shampoos can cause your scalp to produce excess oils to overcome the stress of the damaging ingredients.